Scientific Name

 Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its winter dormancy.
 P. comptus can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

-Fertilizing: If you want to keep your plant healthy and thriving, fertilization is a good idea.
+Fertilizing: To keep your plant healthy and thriving, fertilization is a good idea.
 Feed with water-soluble fertilizer diluted to half the recommended strength only when the plant is actively growing.

 Repotting: Repot your plant in spring just before the growing season.
 P. comptus has shallow roots and does not require too much soil to grow.
 Pick a container with drainage holes.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 Take cuttings during the growing season to ensure good rooting.
 P. comptus is also easy to grow from seeds.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Stapeliads.